Why Rust Wipe Schedules Matter

 Not every Rust server feels the same, even if the map size, group limit, and rates look similar.
 One of the biggest reasons is the wipe schedule.

-Some servers reset every week.
-Others last two weeks.
+Some servers wipe every week.
+Others wipe more often.
 Some continue for a full month.
 That single difference changes progression speed, PvP intensity, base building, raid frequency, and how long your work stays relevant.

 If you are new to the topic, it helps to first understand what a wipe is in Rust.